dc7290/next-export-optimize-images/docs/docs/05-structure.md

 ## Image optimization

-Run `next-export-optimzie-images` to start optimizing the images.
+Run `next-export-optimize-images` to start optimizing the images.
 This is basically done after `yarn build && yarn export`.

 The image is optimized based on the information in the exported JSON file through the loader described earlier.